 You will want to set aside an alternate living space within the home.
 It’s one of the biggest mistakes people make when it comes to major home renovations.
 This way, work gets done outside of the hustle and bustle of the home.

 Let’s say that you’re renovating your kitchen.
-You’re going to annoy the builder by continually stepping through the construction area several times a day to get something out the fridge.
+You’re going to annoy the builder by continually stepping through the construction area several times a day to get something out of the fridge.
 Rather, set up a small and simple mini version of your kitchen in another room.
 Preferably this will be outside of the house—such as in a garage or outbuilding.
 You don’t need much to suffice.
-You can use a toaster, mini oven, mini fridge, and a microwave.
+You can use an air fryer, mini-oven, mini-fridge, and a microwave.

 If your bedroom is getting a facelift, it could be worth moving your clothing into a spare room or office.
 This allows you quick and easy access when you need to get dressed for work.
 Also, there is nothing worse than construction dust getting into your clothes!
 Best to keep them well away.